Three levels of requirements.

 U.S.-comparable safety

-Baumex safety manuals are based on OSHA standards in addition to Mexican regulations.
-For an American buyer: on-site safety meets standards comparable to those in your home country.
+Our In-House Construction team builds its safety manuals on OSHA standards in addition to Mexican regulations.
+For an international buyer: on-site safety meets the strictest and most globally recognized criteria.

 Independent validation: EPGC

-Quality control does not depend solely on Baumex.
+Quality control does not depend solely on our In-House Construction team.
 Independent laboratories such as EPGC (Especialistas en Geotecnia y Concretos) verify earthwork compaction and foundation quality on every project.
 A third party validates it.

 Build under the standards your project requires